 This is because suckerfish like Plecos enjoy being at the bottom of the tank, often sliding their bellies right along the bottom.
 Therefore, sand is the best option in order to prevent scratching and other injuries.
 They like to burrow too, so sand is great.

 When it comes to plants, unfortunately there are not many options to go with.
 Suckerfish, especially Plecos, really enjoy uprooting, eating, or just destroying plants.
-If you do want to have some plants in there with your suckerfish, you need to ensure that they are very well rooted, hardy, and quick growing.
+If you do want to have some plants in there with your suckerfish, you need to ensure that they are very well rooted, hardy, and quick growing (we have covered a good plant buyers guide here).

 Simply put, most plants just won’t stand a chance with a Pleco around.
 That being said, some leafy plants they can hide under may be ideal, as they do like to hide and relax.